-- (a) the accounting policy used. - (b) if there has been a valuation, the fair value of investment property, the extent to which the fair value is based on a valuation by an independent professional valuer and the date of valuation. - (c) the existence and amounts of restrictions on the reliability of investment property or the remittance of income and proceeds of disposal. - (d) contractual obligations to purchase, construct or develop investment property or for repairs, maintenance or enhancements. - (e) a reconciliation between the carrying amounts of investment property at the beginning and end of the period, showing separately: - i. additions. - ii. disposals. - iii. transfers to property, plant and equipment or inventory. - iv. impairment losses recognized or reversed in profit or loss. - v. depreciation. - vi. other changes.
+- (a) the accounting policy used. - (b) contractual obligations to purchase, construct or develop investment property or for repairs, maintenance or enhancements.

+- (c) a reconciliation between the carrying amounts of investment property at the beginning and end of the period, showing separately:

+- i. additions.

+- ii. disposals.

+- iii. transfers to property, plant and equipment or inventory.

+- iv. impairment losses recognized or reversed in profit or loss.

+- v. depreciation.

+- vi. other changes.

+CHAPTER XIV

-CHAPTER XIV PROPERTY, PLANT AND EQUIPMENT
+PROPERTY, PLANT AND EQUIPMENT

-This Chapter applies to accounting for property, plant and equipment.
+This Chapter applies to accounting for property, plant, and equipment.

-Property, plant and equipment are tangible assets that:
+Property, plant, and equipment are tangible assets that: